Marlyns-GitHub/Harden-SSH/README.md

 - For additional configuration see PDF file.
 - For the Redhat distribution family SELINUX must be disabled.
-- keep in mind that, multifactor authentication will be apply by defaut for all users.
+- keep in mind that, multifactor authentication will be applied by defaut for all users.
 - Both authentication methods can be used password and publickey, by default password is used.
 - If you want to use publickey, you must generate an ssh key and copy it to the remote server.
 - The user who executes the script will automatically be a member of the sshgroup.